FAQs

 This processing centre of the brain is an entirely different processing centre to the language/logical areas of the brain.
 It processes data as feelings, imagery, sensation and symbols.

 Sometimes the result is an in-the-moment response.
 Sometimes your experience will unfold in the days and weeks following a session or recording.
 The subconscious is non-linear.
-Read more about it here.

-What about suggestion/being influenced against my will?
+What about being influenced against my will?

-While the essence of hypnosis is suggestion, you needn't worry about being controlled or unduly influenced — the force in which the subconscious rejects ideas it doesn't agree with is quite absolute in hypnosis.
-It will bypass and dismiss irrelevant details quickly and absolutely.
+You'll likely find that the clarity in which the subconscious rejects ideas it doesn't agree with is quite absolute in hypnosis.
+Trust you will bypass and dismiss irrelevant details quickly and absolutely.

 What if I fall asleep?